-A summary of related party transactions during the year ended June 30, 2016, is as follows:
+A summary of related party transactions during the year ended June 30, 2017, is as follows:

 The University and CSUF agreed to a master contract, effective June 30, 1983, and revised February 1, 1989, which specified the relationship between the two organizations, as required by the University Guidelines adopted on November 30, 1982, and revised September 10, 1997, by the Legislative Audit Commission.
 Under the terms of the contract, the CSUF is provided administrative support services by the University, such as maintenance, telephone, personnel, and property control.
-The CSUF does not directly pay the University for these services, which were valued at \$210,097 for the current fiscal year.
-The CSUF reciprocates by providing fundraising and other services to the University.

 The University support to the CSUF has been discontinued as a result of the termination of the master contact by the University.
-The CSUF has since transferred all assets to the TUFCS as of August 2016 and ceased all operations.
+The CSUF has since transferred all assets to the TUFCS as of July 2016 and ceased all operations.